Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 If you’re planning on travelling to Budapest, you’re probably wondering how much you need to budget for your trip.
 While your travel costs will depend on your travel style, generally speaking Budapest is perfect for a budget trip.

-Accommodation costs are generally relatively affordable and food and drinks are very cheap.
+Accommodation costs are generally really low and food and drinks are very cheap.
 Many of Budapest’s best attractions are very affordable or even free and, while some activities could set you back a fair amount, there’s plenty to do at lower price points too.

 This is based on staying in good, mid-range accommodation and having a few meals out per week, while preparing some yourself.
 It makes allowances for a couple of sightseeing activities, but doesn’t take into account expensive activities like adventure sports or private tours.

 Generally speaking, the longer you travel, the cheaper it costs per day, while fly-in, fly-out trips can be more expensive.

 You can expect to spend between HUF 23,096-HUF 39,086 a night, per couple, on accommodation in Budapest.
 This will get you a private room with your own bathroom in a 3-4-star hotel or apartment rental.

 Hostels are, of course, cheaper, but a private room with a shared bathroom will still cost around HUF 14,213 per night.
 A bed in a dorm room also averages around HUF 6,395 per night, per person, although there are definitely cheaper options out there.